ballon3/DepthKitJS/README.md

 -  Export your footage using "combined color per-pixel"
 -  Modify and run the included FFMPEG script create_webm.sh
 -  Upload to /files/
--  Modify Min & Max depths in the index.html
 -  Try it out